NukentyGit/University-projects/project5/README.md

 ## 🚀 Result

 The combination of hyperparameter tuning, dropout, batch normalization and careful evaluation ensures a robust and reproducible deep learning pipeline.

+---

+## ⚠️ Warning

+To obtain information about the model architecture, run the following command in the terminal:
+"tensorboard --logdir=./logs"
+After a few seconds, the link "http://localhost:6006/" may appear.
+Clicking on it will redirect you to the TensorBoard page.